Updated: July, 2021

 Over the years, I have been inspired by the writings of professionals who describe learning abilities, differences, and challenges within a framework of “multiple intelligences” (see Howard Gardner).
 Essentially this means that each of us has different types of intelligences and we each have our strengths, differences, and relative challenges with regard to our own brain’s design.
 This is the case for Neurotypicals and Neurodivergents.

 I developed a lesson about teaching students and adults how to understand their social learning strengths, differences, and challenges in the context of their overall abilities and then how they can use their strengths to learn more strategies.
 I have done this lesson with students as young as eight years old and as old as they come.

 The lesson is very simple.
 To save explaining it all with words, see the chart below.

-Download the Learning Strengths, Differences and Challenges handout for students to create their own chart.
+Download the Learning Strengths and Struggles handout for students to create their own chart.

 Here are some basic things I do as I develop this type of chart for an individual:

 - Each chart is completely personalized for the person.
 It is not about recording test scores that purport to show competencies.
 The chart is about how the person perceives their own strengths, differences, and relative challenges.
 For this reason, you create the chart using areas that are individualized to the individual.